New York Insurance License Requirements

 - Online pre-licensing courses require a forced progression, meaning you must complete each section before you can move on

-- Pre-licensing can be done via a classroom or online course
+- Pre-licensing can be done via a webinar or online course

 - Candidates must complete 96 hours of pre-licensing before they can sit for the state exam

 - 90 hours must be completed in a classroom setting (online pre-licensing is not available in New York)

 About Our Insurance Licensing Courses And Exam Prep Materials

 Your career as an insurance agent starts with earning the right licenses.
 We can help you earn these licenses with our pre-licensing courses, study guides, and exam prep materials that are designed to help you pass your licensing exam and start your career as an Insurance Agent.

 Our exam prep materials are delivered in an easy-to-understand manner that provides important insights and valuable exam tips and strategies covering your state's rules and regulations for insurance licensing.
 Here is just some of what you'll learn by using our pre-licensing courses and exam prep materials:

 - Downloadable/printable textbooks that utilizes short, focused paragraphs with numerous graphics and exercises to help you learn faster and retain critical information

 - OnDemand Online Video Review that can be viewed anytime, anywhere, and as frequently as you like